 How INNDUCE.me works

 INNDUCE.me is a simulation test that measures a person’s competency in the three main innovations skills – ideation, championing and implementing.
-Users are presented with real innovation challenges, based on existing problems or challenges that have been faced by innovation experts, including hugely experienced R&D managers and innovation managers of multinational corporations.
-The given answers are compared to the judgement of a diverse group of these innovation experts, whom we asked to rate the effectivity of each response.
+Users are presented with real innovation challenges, based on existing problems or challenges of innovation professionals.
+The given answers are compared to the judgement of a diverse group of innovation experts, whom we asked to rate the effectivity of each response.

 An example – You work as an R&D manager for a big toilet paper manufacturer.
-Market research indicates that 70% of the consumers thinks storing of toilet paper takes up too much space.
+Market research indicates that 70% of the consumers think the packaging of toilet paper is too big.
 What is your next step in dealing with this information?

 Based on the choices a user makes within 15 of these scenarios, an ‘innovation profile’ emerges.
-The degree of correspondence with the judgement of the innovation experts – who have gathered implicit knowledge – allows us to calculate a score on all three innovations skills.
-In determining the score, it is not only observed how many ‘right decisions’ a participant makes but whether the response pattern is consistent.
-People who lack advanced competence – or ‘implicit knowledge’ – will be able to cope with the easy and medium situations, but their success rate will quickly decrease as the questions get more difficult.
+The degree of correspondence with the judgement of innovation experts – who have gathered implicit knowledge – allows us to calculate a score on all three innovations skills.

 Schedule a demo